jengerred/Next.js-MongoDB-Authentication-System/README.md

 2. **Import Your GitHub Repository**
    - Click on "New Project" in Vercel.
    - Select "Import Git Repository."
-   - Choose your `user-auth` repository from GitHub.
+   - Choose your repository from GitHub.

 3. **Configure Environment Variables**
    During the setup process, you'll be prompted to add environment variables.
 Add the following from your `.env.local` file: